kyleskrinak/jekyll-revealjs/_posts/1-1-1-1-Gospels.md

 ---

-While students arrive — write down your movie likes and dislikes
+* While students arrive — write down your movie likes and dislikes
+* Then start reading Chapter 8, "The Gospels" Page 84